-While my specific study systems have changed over the years, my research continues to be centered around similar themes and motivations as I take on different projects.
+While my specific study systems have changed over the years, my research continues to be centered around similar themes.
+I'm broadly interested in understanding how a combination of local farm management and the surrounding landscape around a farm impacts insects, both beneficial and pest species.

 Research Themes

-Aim to pursue applied research questions that can provide solutions to pressing topics - biodiversity, land-use change, climate change, etc.
+Aim to focus on applied research questions that can provide solutions to pressing topics - biodiversity loss, land-use change, and climate change.

 Work alongside practitioners and those with lived experience to ensure practicality and feasibility are considered while developing research questions.

-Incorporate new data science techniques in data analysis and tool development to see if we can gain better insights into agricultural and natural systems.
+Incorporate data science techniques in data analysis and tool development to see if we can gain better insights into agricultural and natural systems using long-term datasets.

 What management practices enhance ecosystem services, such as biological pest control and pollination, in agricultural landscapes?